 Dodge & Burn Club

-The Dodge & Burn Club at NMSU is open to majors and non-majors, and offers students the opportunity to gain experience as photojournalists outside the classroom.
+The Dodge & Burn Club at NMSU is open to both journalism majors and non-majors, and offers students the opportunity to gain experience as photojournalists outside the classroom.
 It emphasizes visual storytelling along with basic photography skills and workshops.